Dominik-Hillmann/generative-models/README.md

 # generative-models
-A playground for generative architectures.
+A collection for first simple implementations of generative architectures on standard datasets like MNIST.